 Why is Debt Constant?

-However, reaching the point where consumer decides to tackle their debt is an intriguing and complex process.
+However, reaching the point where the consumer decides to tackle their debt is an intriguing and complex process.
 Oftentimes, individuals become stuck in their habits, failing to confront their accumulating debt until it has become a dire situation.

 Common Reasons Canadians Do Not Seek Preemptive Solutions to Their Debt